jbaber/chores/README.md

 just snapping a picture.
 You can also use the QR code addresses to make tapping an NFC tag register a done chore.

+# TO RUN

+- `python -Bm chores_api.chores_api` starts the webserver that talks to the database.
+By default, it listens on port 8190.
+- `python -Bm clients.web.chores_web_server` starts the webserver that hosts the web interface for updating chores.
+By default, it listens on port 8180.

 # This is still a very rough draft.

 # Issues

-In ubuntu 14.04 LTS (Trusty Tahr), the version of `six` that comes with python is not recent enough for `furl` to work and running `chores.py` gets you
+In ubuntu 14.04 LTS (Trusty Tahr), the version of `six` that comes with python is not recent enough for `furl` to work and running `chores_webpage_server.py` gets you

 ```